RI-MUHC ANNUAL REPORT 2023

 Together, we have the means to leverage discoveries that improve the health of patients across their lifespan.

-The MUHC Foundation provided $12 million to the Research Institute of the McGill University Health Centre (RI-MUHC) in 2021-2022 to support new, innovative research.
+The MUHC Foundation provided over $16.3M to the Research Institute of the MUHC in 2022-2023 to support new, innovative research.

 Working closely with the MGH Foundation, the MGH Auxiliary volunteers raise funds for the care and comfort of patients and for medical research and medical equipment at the MGH site of the MUHC.